KKR invests $500 million in cloud storage firm Box, gets board seat

 Demand for Box’s offerings including file sharing, cloud storage and cloud backup services have risen during the COVID-19 pandemic as employees of many companies work from home.

-However, it has lagged behind competitors such as Microsoft Corp, which offer similar services and products for free or at a lower cost.
+However, it has lagged competitors like Microsoft Corp, which offer similar services and products for free or at a lower cost.
+The company expects a revenue growth rate of 12-16% by fiscal year 2024.

 “The investment from KKR is a strong vote of confidence in our vision, strategy, and continued efforts to increase growth and profitability,” Box’s Levie said.

-A self-tender for the buyback, whose pricing and size have not yet been decided, will begin after Box releases its first-quarter results in May this year.
+A self-tender for the buyback, whose pricing and size have not yet been decided, will begin after Box releases its first-quarter results in May.

-After the investment, which is expected to close in May, KKR’s Head of Americas Technology Private Equity John Park will join Box’s board, making him its tenth member.
+After the investment, which is expected to close in May, KKR’s Head of Americas Technology Private Equity John Park will join Box’s board as its tenth member.

-Reporting by Chavi Mehta in Bengaluru; Writing by Subrat Patnaik; Editing by Aditya Soni and Devika Syamnath
+Reporting by Chavi Mehta and Subrat Patnaik, Krystal Hu and Chibuike Oguh in New York; Editing by Aditya Soni, Devika Syamnath and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.